 Enforcing or defending your intellectual property (IP) rights against infringement can often be costly.
 One way of preparing for possible enforcement or defence costs is to take out an IP insurance policy, which will cover the costs of legal proceedings.

-Trade Mark Protect, a pilot program, is an insurance product tailored to assist small and medium sized enterprises with the costs of defending a trade mark both before and after it is registered.
+There are IP insurance products which are tailored to assist small and medium sized enterprises with the costs of defending a trade mark both before and after it is registered.

 IP insurance policies and coverage can differ significantly from insurer to insurer.
 It’s important to understand these differences before committing to a particular policy.